NFL hits Browns' Garrett with indefinite ban

 Garrett's suspension, which is at least six games, is the longest in NFL history for a single on-field incident.

-The NFL also suspended Browns defensive tackle Larry Ogunjobi one game for pushing Rudolph in the back to the ground shortly after Garrett had slugged the Steelers quarterback in the head with the helmet.
+The NFL also suspended Browns defensive tackle Larry Ogunjobi one game for shoving Rudolph in the back, to the ground, shortly after Garrett had slugged the Steelers quarterback in the head with the helmet.
 Pittsburgh center Maurkice Pouncey, who jumped into Garrett, kicking and punching him after Rudolph had been struck, was suspended three games.

-All three players -- who were ejected from Thursday's game -- are suspended without pay and will be fined.
+All three players -- who were ejected from Thursday's game, a 21-7 victory for Cleveland -- are suspended without pay and will be fined.
 In addition, the NFL has fined the Browns and Steelers organizations $250,000 each for the incident.

-All three players can appeal the suspensions within three business days.
-The NFL left the door open for "additional discipline" of other players, including those that left the bench and ran onto the field.
+Garrett will appeal the suspension, a source told ESPN's Jeremy Fowler.
+Pouncey and Ogunjobi also have three business days to file an appeal.

+Stephen A. Smith agrees with the NFL's indefinite suspension of Myles Garrett and expects him to still be suspended when next season starts.

-"What I did was foolish, and I shouldn't allow myself to slip like that," Garrett said afterward.
+"What I did was foolish, and I shouldn't allow myself to slip like that," Garrett said after the game.
 "That's out of character, but a situation like that where it's an emotional game, and I allowed myself to fall into those emotions with what happened."

+Rudolph doesn't anticipate a suspension, but he is bracing for a potential fine, a source told Fowler.
+The NFL left the door open for "additional discipline" of other players under the league's standard accountability process, including those who left the bench and ran onto the field to enter the fight area.

 Browns owners Jimmy and Dee Haslam issued a statement shortly after the NFL's ruling.